AceyJS/acey/README.md

 # State Manager built with Lodash for Javascript Apps. ⚡

 #### What super power it gives me ?
-> **To Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a one and same place. 🏛️⚡**
+> **To Encapsulate your states inside Models and Collections to treat, access, format, and organize your data in a one and same place. 🔌**

+#### I work on React {Native}, can I use it ?
+> **Yes, Acey works smoothly with React environment, its dev experience is the logical evolution of Redux.<br />On Acey there is:<br />- No action types. ✅<br />- No reducers. ✅<br />- No selectors. ✅<br />- No context. ✅<br />AND you can trigger your actions from wherever you want without any binding. 💥<br />Nice no ? 😉**

+#### Seems great! 🤑 And I saw it works as well in NodeJS, how?
+> **Right, so Acey enable a built-in feature auto-syncing your states with your local storage.
+So Acey in the back-end, use this feature by storing your state in a JSON database 🗄️.
+When your program run, all your DB is pulled and directly added in the state of your collection (It's 100% cached, like Redis 📚).
+So it works great ONLY for embedded systems, prototypes or any other program that is plan to contain a DB with less than 1.2GB of data.**

 <br />